NONTAWAT149/udacity_dsa2/README.md

 - (2) union is O(n) + O(n log n).
 O(n log n) is from union, O(n) is from loop ton convert from list to Node list.
 - (3) intersection is O(n) + O(n log n).
 O(n log n) is from intersect, O(n) is from loop ton convert from list to Node list.

-Space complexity: depend on number of node.
+Space complexity: O(n) which n is number of node.
+Node is integer.
+Therefore, space complexity is estimated to 4*n bytes (1 integer = 4 bytes).